purescript/documentation/language/Roles.md

 `Coercible (Nominal a) (Nominal b)` does not hold, even when `Coercible a b` does.

 Albeit a safe default, this is often too constraining.
-Such coercions can be allowed with a [role annotation](#role-annotations) when it is known to be safe.
+More coercions can be allowed with a [role annotation](#role-annotations) when it is known to be safe.

 Nominal roles are also inferred for constrained parameters: